Select Language

 • Lessons include a variety of activities (i.e. Kagan structures, reflection time, pair/independent work) and questioning is a prominent activity with both open and closed questions to stretch and challenge;

-• Teachers plan lessons to cater for students’ individual needs identified in the SIMs PAL sheets.
+• Teachers plan lessons to cater for students’ individual needs identified in the Arbor PAL sheets.
 Consideration will be given for ensuring students are suitably challenged and, where necessary, supported to ensure progress is made;

 • Most students will be expected to catch up work from missed lessons independently.
 However, teachers will be aware that particular students will need closer support and monitoring to fill gaps in their learning.
 Staff will liaise with the pastoral support team when necessary to co-ordinate any intervention;